SeedSigner/independent_custody_guide/README.md

 But back to nuts and bolts; at this point it's useful to list some assumptions this guide makes about the intended audience:

 ### This Guide's Assumptions About Users:
+- You have a basic understanding of the mechanics of a basic bitcoin transaction
 - You are seeking to secure what is, or you expect to become, a significant amount of value
 - You are willing to spend a reasonable amount of time & energy to create a self-custody system
 - You are willing to spend at least ~$100 on the necessary hardware & supplies